Ingefast/small_RNA_analyser/README.md

 ## 3. Mapping of selected sRNA size ranges.

-Once the working population of sRNA reads have been filtered, further processing can be done selecting customised sRNA sizes.
-In addition to the whole range of sRNA reads define  here (18-30nt), other usual choices are the 21-22 nt and 24 nt categories.
+Once the desired population of sRNA reads have been filtered, further processing can be done focusing on customised sRNA sizes.
+Apart of  the whole range of sRNA reads define  here (18-30nt), other usual choices are the 21-22 nt and 24 nt categories.
 The latter can be taylored in the **sRNA.Mapper.range_1830nt.sh** script by replacing the text string 'size_1830nt' to e.g. and 'size_2122nt' and changing the cutadapt size trimming settings as:
 ```
 cutadapt --no-trim -m 21 -M 22 -o sample.size_sel.fastq ../sample.perfect.fastq > summary_NOtrimming.txt;
 ```